 2) Mila’s Tokwa’t Baboy

-There is yet another diner which serves the well-celebrated dish we now called the pambansang pulutan, Mila’s Tokwa’t Baboy.
+There is yet another diner that serves the well-celebrated dish we now called the pambansang pulutan, Mila’s Tokwa’t Baboy.
 Mila’s version is crunchy just like lechon kawali perhaps because they boil, fry and grill their ingredients before chopping them into bits.

 3) 19 Copung Copung